 Thus, Lord Sri Krishna ended the narration of the Saphalaa Ekadasi story, explaining to Yudhishtira that even if someone observes the fast of Saphalaa Ekadasi unknowingly, he/she stands to gain the benefits thereby underlining the importance of Saphalaa Ekadasi.
 The Lord also praises Lumpaka's devotion, dedication and surrender to the Divine Lord Vishnu which blessed him with so many rewards during and after his life.

-Rituals: What to do on Saphalaa Ekadashi?
+Rituals: What To Do On Saphalaa Ekadashi?

 Some special and important rituals of Saphalaa Ekadasi, which are to be followed by devotees include the offering of fresh fruit to Lord Narayana, which depends on the season, the place where the devotee dwelled and other circumstances.